adowlin/project-2-staycations/README.md

 ### Acknowledgements

-- My family and friends for their help with testing the site's UX, and for their help with testing the site's functionality accross various devices.
+- My family and friends for their help with testing the site's UX, and for their help with testing the site's functionality across various devices.
 - My mentor for their helpful guidance and support throughout the project's planning and development stages.